-CSIR, with its complement of 10,000 highly qualified scientific and technical personnel, is amongst the largest R&D organisations in the world for scientific and industrial research.
-Over the years CSIR has contributed to many vital scientific, industrial, strategic and human resource development endeavours.
-In recent times it has responded to the changing national and international economic, trade and IPR regimes through appropriate organisational and management adjustments.
-As a result, around 30% of CSIR’s turnover is derived from contract R&D and services, it files and owns more number of Indian patents than any other organisation and its initial forays in the international knowledge market space have met with a remarkable success, with some of world’s leading multinationals seeking strategic alliances with CSIR.
-This has now emboldened CSIR to set for itself higher sights and goals tempered with the sanguine realisation of the increased international competition, plummeting technology development times and its own desire to become substanitally self-financing.
+CSIR, with its complement of 10,000 highly qualified scientific and technical personnel, is amongst the largest R&D organizations in the world for scientific and industrial research.
+Over the years CSIR has contributed to many vital scientific, industrial, strategic and human resource development endeavors.
+In recent times it has responded to the changing national and international economic, trade and IPR regimes through appropriate organizational and management adjustments.
+As a result, around 30% of CSIR’s turnover is derived from contract R&D and services, it files and owns number of Indian patents than any other organization and its initial forays in the international knowledge market space have met with a remarkable success, with some of world’s leading multinationals seeking strategic alliances with CSIR.
+This has now emboldened CSIR to set for itself higher sights and goals tempered with the sanguine realization of the increased international competition, plummeting technology development times and its own desire to become substantially self-financing.
 The belief that the prevailing environment in the country and within the CSIR is conducive, more than ever before, to engineering the transformation of CSIR, has influenced the enunciation of an ambitious vision of what CSIR can be in the year 2001.

 CSIR in 2001 would be:

-- a model organisation for scientific industrial research and a path-setter in the shifting paradigm of self-financing R&D;
+- a model organization for scientific industrial research and a path-setter in the shifting paradigm of self-financing R&D;

 - a vital source of S&T for national societal missions which combine technology with a human face.

 This is a grand, yet by no means an unrealistic dream.
-Realising it would need setting quantifiable tasks and targets along the path in time against which CSIR could be benchmarked and judged.
+Realizing it would need setting quantifiable tasks and targets along the path in time against which CSIR could be benchmarked and judged.